What Are the Challenges in Designing Artificial Hearts?

 Proper Circulation:

-The control system in the artificial heart design should be able to detect any abnormality and regulate the functioning according to the needs of your body at the moment.
-Just like a human heart, an artificial heart should be able to regulate the whole circulatory system, which is a major challenge in designing artificial hearts.
+Your heart rate changes according to the activity you perform, such as beating faster when you run and slowing down at rest.
+Just like that, the control system in the artificial heart design should be able to regulate the functioning according to the needs of your body at the moment, which is a major challenge in designing artificial hearts.

 Continuous Power Supply: